Former Thomas Cook boss defends record after firm's collapse

 “I firmly believe that after the successful recapitalization, we would have had a new start.
 Otherwise I would have not fought so hard for it.”

-Reporting by Alistair Smout; editing by Mark Potter and Louise Heavens
+Reporting by Alistair Smout; editing by Mark Potter, Louise Heavens and David Evans